aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Instead of the reward going to the hero, it goes to the others in the army after they realise Mulan is female

-- The reward consists of beating the Huns and not perishing

-- Mulan is left to die in the snow with Mushu, the cricket and her horse
+As Mulan does not yet receive a reward, the rules must be bent slightly to allow the reward to go to the others in the army after they realise Mulan is female.
+As this reward is in a more unorthodox sense, you might be wondering what the reward consists of.
+Well, it consists of beating the Huns and not perishing!
+Lame, I know.
+Under normal circumstances, Mulan would be executed, but her life is spared due to her spectacular performance and, you know, *saving everyone*!
+To reach a middle ground between *being executed* and staying in the army (which are both unacceptable outcomes), Mulan is left to die in the snow with Mushu, the cricket and her horse.

 ## Odyssey

-- The King of Phaeacia gives Odysseus passage home
+The King of Phaeacia gives Odysseus passage home.

 ## Comparison

-- Mulan

-    - Reward is vague

-    - Cannot really be classified as reward

-- Odyssey

-    - Powerful kings of faraway lands lead the classic hero home

-    - I like it!

-    - More epic in general
+The reward in Mulan is vague, and cannot really be classified as reward.
+Again, this is completely contrary to the reward in the Odyssey, which is as traditional as a reward can get.
+On another note, the Odyssey is much more epic in general, as goes for any story in which powerful kings of faraway lands lead a classic hero home.

 # The road back